Gajol/IT-Notes/Notes/Application/Architecture/FundamentsofSWArch-OReilly/01FundamentalsOfSoftwareArchitecture.md

 - mentoring

 ## Technical Breadth
 - Pyramid of all knowledge : Stuff you know.
 Stuff you don't know.
 Stuff you don't know you don't know.
+The technical breadth of an architect includes both the stuff you know, and the stuff you know you don't know.
+In other words, being aware of a knowledge gap is an asset.
 - For an architect, the "stuff you know" is also the "stuff you must maintain" and put effort into maintain knowledge in.
 Ignoring the technology for 1-2 years means you are no longer an expert.
 The "stuff you know" is your technical depth.

-Frozen-Caveman Pattern: Architects had become obsessed about this particular architectural characteristic although the chances/risk are extremely small.
+Frozen-Caveman Anti-Pattern: Architects had become obsessed about this particular architectural characteristic although the chances/risk are extremely small.
+Frozen-Caveman can arise from architects who rely on ancient, stale expertise/criteria and affirming this knowledge is modern and cutting-edge.   *The frozen-caveman anti-pattern manifests as stale expertise – the mistaken sensation that outdated information is still cutting edge.
+Seen often in large companies where the developers who founded the company have moved into leadership roles yet still make technology decisions using ancient criteria.* - Neal Ford.

-## Analyzing Trade-Offs
+## Analysing Trade-Offs
 *Architecture is the stuff you can’t Google.* (Mark Richards) The answer to any architecture question is "it depends".
 (The answer to any software problem is another layer of abstraction.)